zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 ### 🔹Creating a GRPC Service Project

+In the sponge UI interface:

+1. click on the left-hand menu `Protobuf` --> `Create grpc service`.
-Inside the sponge UI, go to the left sidebar, click on **Protobuf** -> **Create grpc service**, select the proto file(s) (you can select multiple), and fill in the other parameters.
-Hover over the question mark `?` to see parameter explanations.
-After filling in the parameters, click the **Download Code** button to generate the complete grpc service project code, as shown below:
+2. Select the proto file(s) (multiple selections are possible).
+3. Fill in the other parameters, and hover over the question mark `?` to view parameter descriptions.

+After completing the parameters, click the `Download Code` button to generate the grpc service project code, as shown in the image below:

 ![micro-rpc-pb](assets/images/micro-rpc-pb.png)